-This fall, we’ll focus on the Big Picture.
-We’re currently putting together a line-up showcasing work sparked by IonE and connecting them to timely topics and big-picture takeaways.
+This spring, we’ll focus on the Big Picture; a line-up showcasing work sparked by IonE and connecting them to timely topics and big-picture takeaways.

 Interested?
-Second Mondays are free and open to all — tickets will be available through Eventbrite.
+Second Mondays are free and open to all — tickets are available through Eventbrite.

 Doors open at 3:15 p.m.
 Conversation from 3:45 – 5:00 p.m.
 Mingling to follow.